zaphpa/zaphpa/doc.md

 ## Simple Callbacks

 A callback can be a simple PHP function.
-In most cases it will probably be a method on a class.
+In most cases, however, it will probably be a method on a class.
 Callbacks are passed two arguments:

 1. `$req` is an object created and populated by Zaphpa from current HTTP request.
 1. `$res` is a response object.
 It is used by your callback code to incrementally assemble a response, including both the response